-I made clear at the election and since becoming your MP in June 2017 that I respected the result of the referendum.
+I made clear at the election and after becoming your MP in June 2017 that I respected the result of the referendum.

-Whilst I voted Remain I said I would support a Brexit that works for Bury and Britain.
+Whilst I voted Remain I said I would support a Brexit if a deal could be reached which would work for Bury and Britain.

 Since my election, I’ve engaged with thousands of local people and employers on this most important issue.

 Nearly 3,000 people have completed my two Brexit surveys, taking your views as this all unfolds.

 Hundreds more of you have spoken to me on the doorstep and in coffee shops, meeting rooms and church halls at my public meetings across our brilliant town.